ahmedalaa14/Complete-CI-CD/terraform/README.md

 ### [VPC Module]

-The VPC module creates a network infrastructure such as subnets, NAT, IGW, and so on .
+The VPC module creates a network infrastructure such as subnets, NAT, IGW, and Route Table .

 ## Usage